Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Theoretical Analysis and Mathematical Justification

 \chapter{Theoretical Analysis and Mathematical Justification}

 This chapter presents the 'Theoretical Pillar' of the monograph.
-We allow the empirical observation of attribute independence to motivate a rigorous mathematical framework.
-We employ Information Theory, Statistical Learning Theory, and Optimization Dynamics to prove the optimality and generalization guarantees of the Smart Embedding architecture.
+I allow the empirical observation of attribute independence to motivate a rigorous mathematical framework.
+I employ Information Theory, Statistical Learning Theory, and Optimization Dynamics to prove the optimality and generalization guarantees of the Smart Embedding architecture.